Transfiguration

 • Stylus: PA (3 x 30um), solid diamond

-• Core/coils: High grade permalloy square core with pure silver
+• Core/coils: High grade permalloy square core with pure silver coils

 • Magnet: Neodymium (rear) & Samarium cobalt (front)